Luca06Luwa/CH-Launcher-Redux/README.md

 Current things I need to add:
 ---
-- Api to detect and update CH PTB and Launcher
+- Api to detect and update CH PTB
 - Implement a basic UI that just makes it useable
 - Colour profile creator
 - CH Settings Editor

 Contribution
 ---
-Having help from the Guitar Hero/Clone Hero/ScoreSpy community would be appriciated as it helps me speed up the development of the launcher.
+Having help from the Guitar Hero/Clone Hero/ScoreSpy community would be appriciated as it helps me speed up the development of the control panel.